 For Community Members:

 Below you will find our Mpox WTF document as well as our What’s Up Doc?
-Both of these resources provide information around what we know and what remains unclear about the current outbreak in BC and can be used as self-advocacy documents for healthcare providers and community members:
+Both of these resources provide information around what we know about mpox in the Province of BC and can be used as self-advocacy documents for healthcare providers and community members:

 For Community Organizations and Health Care Providers: